 Another cultural option in Toronto is the Art Gallery of Ontario, where you can find more than 90,000 works of art.

 Did you know that Toronto has a “castle” in the heart of the city?
 Yes, Casa Loma is constructed in a Gothic-Renaissance style and is a historic attraction.
 If you have time, include a visit to this tourist spot in your winter itinerary in the city.

 Casa Loma belonged to a wealthy businessman and today is a museum open to the public that wants to see up close the glamour of the high society of the past.
-In addition, the place is enormous: it has 98 rooms, gardens, a wine cellar and an outdoor area at the top offering surreal views of Toronto, with the CN Tower rising between the city’s buildings.
+In addition, the place is enormous: it has 98 rooms, gardens, a wine cellar, and an outdoor area at the top that offers surreal views of Toronto, with the CN Tower rising between the city’s buildings.

 If you like art, go to Graffiti Alley to appreciate beautiful murals and art drawings scattered about.